 We even get this bullshit query from Hera wondering, “What if one day there are other heroes like Perseus, if courage and imagination become mortal qualities, what will become of us?”
 Was she not paying attention to what was going on?
 Perseus was getting help from the gods almost non-stop, so I don’t think the gods of Olympus have to worry just yet about being forgotten and left behind.

-As much as the movie diverges from the source material it still manages stay true to the temperament of the myths; gods are vain and petty and we mere mortals are just pawns in their games.
-So good triumphs over evil and we also get to see Andromeda naked, a win for everybody.
-Clash of the Titans is far from the best work produced by special effects master Ray Harryhausen but it’s still a lot of fun, and though some of the optical work in the film is just godawful the character animation of the mythological beasts is spot on fantastic, with the Medusa fight being the film’s highpoint.
-Director Desmond Davis does a serviceable job behind the camera, Harry Hamlin and Judi Bowker are both fine as Perseus and Andromeda, in your standard somewhat bland Disney Prince and Princess way, while Laurence Olivier was clearly a perfect choice to play Zeus the father of the gods.
+As much as the movie diverges from the source material it still manages to stay true to the temperament of the myths, that the gods are vain and petty, and we mere mortals are just pawns in their games.
+So good triumphs over evil – and we also get to see Andromeda naked, so a win for everybody.
+Clash of the Titans is far from the best work produced by special effects master Ray Harryhausen, but it’s still a lot of fun, and though some of the optical work in the film is just godawful the character animation of the mythological beasts is spot on fantastic – with the Medusa fight being the film’s highpoint.
+Director Desmond Davis does a serviceable job behind the camera, Harry Hamlin and Judi Bowker are both fine as Perseus and Andromeda – in your standard somewhat bland Disney Prince and Princess way – while Laurence Olivier was clearly a perfect choice to play Zeus, the vengeful father of the gods.

-In conclusion if you want to bone up on Greek mythology before taking an exam on the subject you may want to skip watching this film, but if you are up for some good popcorn eating fun than you could do a lot worse than a viewing of Clash of the Titans.
+In conclusion, if you want to bone up on Greek mythology, before taking an exam on the subject, you may want to skip watching this film, but if you are up for some good popcorn eating fun then you could do a lot worse than a viewing of Clash of the Titans.

-• Thetis being the one to butt heads with Zeus is a bit odd when it’s his constant infidelity to his wife Hera that is the cause of most of the problems on Olympus.
+• Thetis being the one to butt heads with King of the Gods is a bit odd considering it was Zeus’s constant infidelity to his wife Hera that is the cause of most of the problems on Olympus.
 Hera is given almost nothing to do in this film other than to look exasperated that her husband is a sex maniac.

-• Perseus has to pay Charon to cross the River Styx so he can find Medusa’s island.
-The River Styx is the boundary between our world and the Underworld and is governed by the god Hades, not the place to find the Gorgons.
+• Perseus has to pay Charon to cross the River Styx so he can find Medusa’s island, but the River Styx is the boundary between our world and the Underworld and is governed by the god Hades and not the place to find the Gorgons.

-• Guarding Medusa is a two-headed dog called Dioskilos, if this was the Underworld Perseus would have been facing the three-headed dog Cerberus.
-This change was due to Harryhausen finding a third head on the armature made the creature to awkward looking.
+• Guarding Medusa is a two-headed dog called Dioskilos and if this was the Underworld Perseus would have been facing the three-headed dog Cerberus.
+This change was due to Harryhausen finding that a third head on the armature made the creature too awkward looking.